If you read this blog, you know I love eggplant. And if you eat my Baingan Methi Subzi you will too.

 Yes, there are some weird people out there who don’t like eggplant– okay, there are many.
 But that’s probably because they once tasted undercooked eggplant and decided it was evil.
 And it’s true, eggplant not cooked right can be rubbery, tough, and bitter.
 But cooked right it is creamy, velvety, and sweet.
 The Jekyll and Hyde of veggies, you could say.

-I found this recipe here and I liked the idea of it except that it involved deep-frying the eggplants.
+The eggplants used for this recipe are usually deep-fried.
 Deep-frying eggplants is a technique lots of Indian cooks use because the boiling oil transforms the eggplant to a smooth, melt-in-the-mouth texture.
 But eggplant is a sponge that soaks up oil so it is not the healthiest of techniques.
 Then I thought I’d just do what I usually do when a recipe calls for frying eggplants: broil them.
 The results are just as good minus all that fat.

 - 8 small eggplants, stem removed, then halved lengthwise and quartered.
 Each eggplant will yield eight pieces.
 If your eggplants are on the larger side, you may want to cut them into smaller pieces.

 - For the masala:

 - 1 tsp vegetable oil

 - 8-10 curry leaves

 - 1 small bunch methi or fenugreek leaves, tough stems and roots removed, leaves chopped fine